helenksouza/helenksouza/README.md

 - 👋 Hi, I’m @helenksouza
-- 👀 I’m mechanical engineering student and I'm interested in AI, Data Science, Machine Learning.
+- 👀 I’m mechanical engineering  and I'm interested in AI, Data Science, Machine Learning.
-- 🌱 I’m currently learning genetic algorithm on my reasearch at university.
+- 🌱 I learned genetic algorithm on my reasearch at university.
-- 📫 How to reach me on LinkedIn https://www.linkedin.com/in/helenkarensouza/
+- 📫

 <!---
 helenksouza/helenksouza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.